K40Nano/K40Nano/README.md

 Almost there.
 * We can control the K40 device.
 * We can write data directly to the device and have it packetized and treated as correct.
 * The API is mostly stable.
 I've properly mapped out the things it can do and the best ways to do those things.
-And it's simply enough an powerful enough to just work.
+And it's simply enough and powerful enough to just work.
 * There are likely a number of bugs still.
 I'm hoping to test things and debug them in the next few days.
 * There's still some edge conditions that must be dealt with correctly.
 * Running the code with a mock output `-o mock` seems to produce quite reasonable egv data.